meteor/chat-tutorial/chat-tutorial-part-1.md

 Let's go ahead and paste in some css code so the app will look good (we'll ignore the css from here on):

-* Copy the CSS from [here](https://github.com/meteor/basic-chat/blob/master/chat-demo.css) (XXX currently private - should probably redo the app in the tutorial build order), paste it into chat.css, and save.
+* Copy the CSS from [here](https://github.com/rdickert/chat-tutorial-code/blob/master/chat1.css), paste it into chat.css, and save.

 ## Structure the HTML
 Now add the following to chat.html (make sure you keep comments, enclosed in `<!--  -->` in html – we'll use those as markers to add more code later):